roam-qgis/Roam/README.rst

 QGIS program and run on any platform.

 As |name| is just a QGIS you can use your normal QGIS project files (.qgs) in order to create mapping projects.
+Forms in the project are loaded baseed on the naming of layers in the project.
+A form can be bound to the layer "Sewer Main" and will be useable in any project that includes the lyaer "Sewer Main".

 Requirements
 -------------